cs50/cs50.readthedocs.io/sandbox.md

 CS50 Sandbox supports, via both GET and POST, these HTTP parameters:

 * `file`, which, if present, is a file path to pre-create within the sandbox in `/root/sandbox`.
-If `window` has a value of `editor` (potentially among other values), that file will also be pre-opened in the code editor, unless the value of `file` includes not only a file name but a parent directory as well.
+If `window` has a value of `editor` (potentially among other values), that file, if not binary, will also be pre-opened in the code editor.
-* `window`, whose value must be at least one of:
+* `window`, which must have a value of `terminal` (so that the sandbox will have a terminal window) and may have additional values of
   * `browser`, in which case the sandbox will have an embedded browser, pre-configured with an address of `http://localhost:8080/`,
-  * `editor`, in which case the sandbox will have a code editor,
+  * `editor`, in which case the sandbox will have a code editor, and/or
-  * `terminal`, in which case the sandbox will have a terminal window, and/or
   * `x11`, in which case the sandbox will have an embedded X window.

+For GET, then, the shortest supported URL is `https://sandbox.cs50.io/?window=terminal`.

 Values of `browser` and `x11` for `window` are mutually exclusive.

+Unsupported parameterizations will yield an HTTP status code of 400.

 When submitted via POST, each value of `file` can be an actual file encoded as `multipart/form-data`, as via a form like the below: